Liam44/Cygni/README.md

   - ERRORS.

     An error occurs:
+      - if for any reason Player is undefined;
       - if the given player's name is missing, blank or isn't defined in the game session;
       - if the given move is missing, blank or is not recognized;
       - if a player tries to play more than once during the same game session.